tristanic/isolde/isolde/docs/source/tools/gui/getting_started.rst

 atomic model.
 Unlike with the pre-calculated maps, any changes to the atomic model automatically triggers a recalculation of all live maps.
-This happens in the background, with minimal effect on graphical performance other than a slight pause when the visualisation of the new maps is loaded in.
+This happens in the background, with minimal effect on graphical performance other than a slight hitch when the visualisation of the new maps is loaded in.

-*(NOTE: live updating can be toggled using the "Live crystallographic map calculation" checkbox that appears on the "Sim settings" tab when a live dataset is associated with the selected model)*
+*(NOTE: live updating for a given dataset can be toggled using the checkbox in the "Live?" column of the "Dynamic Crystallographic Map Settings" widget.)*

-*(NOTE: live map updates do not update the MDFF potential while a simulation is running.
-The potential will only change once the simulation is finished.)*
+*(NOTE: live map updates do not update the MDFF potential - that is, the fitting force the mobile atoms feel - while a simulation is running.
+The potential will only change on starting a new simulation.)*

-Working directly with the experimental data has the distinct advantage that ISOLDE can know and control exactly what goes into each map.
+Besides the obvious advantage of providing near-real-time feedback on your model improvement progress, working directly with the experimental data ensures that ISOLDE knows and controls exactly what goes into each map.
 Three maps will be generated for visualisation purposes:

 * a standard 2mFo-DFc map
 * a 2mFo-DFc map with a moderate amount of B-factor sharpening or